National Anthem Comparison

 Comparison Analysis

 Egypt and Sudan, both Africa nations, take distinct approaches to their national anthems.
-Egypt's "Bilady, Bilady, Bilady" was written in 1978, while Sudan's "We Are the Army of God and of Our Land" dates to 1956.
+Egypt's "Bilady, Bilady, Bilady" was written in 1978, while Sudan's "We Are Soldiers of God, Soldiers of the Homeland" dates to 1955.

 Both anthems share themes of God / Faith.
 Egypt additionally explores Love of homeland, Freedom, Nature and Ancestors / Heritage, while Sudan also touches on Battle / War, Flag and Resilience.